Islam in China: Halal food in China

 Halal food has a long history in China.
 The arrival of Arabian and Persian merchants during the Tang and Song dynasties saw the introduction of the Muslim diet.
 Chinese Muslim cuisine adheres strictly to the Islamic dietary rules with mutton and lamb being the predominant ingredient.
 The advantage of Muslim cuisine in China is that it has inherited the diverse cooking methods of Chinese cuisine for example, braising, roasting, steaming, stewing and many more.
 Due to China's multicultural background Muslim cuisine retains its own style and characteristics according to regions.
 Restaurants serving such cuisine are frequented by both Muslim and Han Chinese customers.

 Due to the large Muslim population in Western China, many Chinese restaurants cater to Muslims or the general public but are run by Muslims.
 In most major cities in China, there are small Islamic restaurants or food stalls typically run by migrants from Western China (e.g., Uyghurs), which offer inexpensive noodle soup.
 Lamb and mutton dishes are more commonly available than in other Chinese restaurants, due to the greater prevalence of these meats in the cuisine of western Chinese regions.
 Commercially prepared food can be certified Halal by approved agencies.
 In Chinese, halal is called qīngzhēncài (清真菜) or "pure truth food".
 Beef and lamb slaughtered according to Islamic rituals is also commonly available in public markets, especially in North China.
 Such meat is sold by Muslim butchers, who operate independent stalls next to non-Muslim butchers.

-In October 2018, the government launched an official anti-halal policy, urging officials to suppress the "pan-halal tendency", seen as an encroachment by religion into secular life and a source of religious extremism.
+In October 2018, the government launched an official anti-halal policy in Xinjiang, urging officials to suppress the "pan-halal tendency", seen as an encroachment by religion into secular life and a source of religious extremism.